-When a hotplate control knob is pressed in, sparks will be made at every burner - this is normal.
+When the igniter button is pressed in, sparks will be made at every burner - this is normal.
 Do not attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol (), (Fig. 2.2).
+To light a burner, press the igniter button, and push in and turn the associated control knob to the high position as indicated by the large flame symbol (\$\hbega\$), (Fig. 2.2).

 The igniter should spark and light the gas.
-Continue to press in the knob to let the gas through to the burner for about ten seconds.
+Keep holding the knob pressed in to let the gas through to the burner for about ten seconds.

-If and when you let go of the control knob or the burner goes out, then the FSD has not been bypassed.
+If, when you let go of the control knob, the burner goes out, then the FSD has not been bypassed.
 Turn the control knob to the OFF position and wait for one minute before you try again, this time making sure to hold in the control knob for slightly longer.